GIScience/ors-map-client/README.md

 1. Execute the `main.js` file and add global extensions, mixins components and external libs.
 2. The `main.js` also includes the main router script, the main vuex store and the main i18n file, that will internally, each one, load all the additional `.router.js` files, `.store.js` files and `.i18n.js` files.
 3. `main.js` file will create a VueJS app instance and load the `App.vue`.
+At this point `AppHooks` is set up and attached to the main VueJS instance and the hook `appLoaded` is run.
 4. `App.vue` includes all basic navigation components, like menu, sidebar, footer and etc.
 5. As soon as all the routes are loaded, including the ones in the `pages` sub folder, the page with the `/` route will also be rendered in the `<router-view></router-view>` in `App.vue` component.